natlus08/WorkoutTracker-UI/README.md

 # WorkoutTracker

-This is an application, which will allow tracking workouts.
+A Personal Workout Tracker single page application, which will manage personal workout and fitness plans